CyriacBr/class-fixtures-factory/README.md

 As stated previously, you'll need to annotate your class properties somehow, because types metadata are used for generating fixtures.
 The lib exposes a `Fixture` decorator for that purpose and for further customization.
-If your properties are already annotated with decorators from the likes of `class-validator` and `type-graphql`, there's no need to use `Fixture`.
-However, there are some cases where this decorator is **mandatory**;
+If your properties are already annotated with decorators from `class-validator`, there's no need to use `Fixture`, mostly.
+However, there are some cases where the `Fixture` decorator is **mandatory**;

 - If the type is an array
 - If the type is an enum